jplag/JPlag/README.md

         └── Utils.java
 ```

-If you want JPlag to scan only one specific subdirectory for source code files (e.g. `src`), you can pass the `--subDir` option:
+If you want JPlag to scan only one specific subdirectory of a submission for source code files (e.g. `src`), you can pass the `--subDir` option:

 ```
 With option --subDir=src